Designing and measuring an agile workplace

 Countless studies suggest that flexibility is the future.
 Data compiled by CBRE shows that before COVID-19 only 37% of employees wanted a flexible work experience; that number is now 56%.

+But flexible work isn’t only allowing employees to work from home.
+Flexiblity as a concept must become a part of your workplace design as well.
 In the post-pandemic hybrid work era, employees aren't coming to the office because they have to.
 They're coming for a specific purpose — and that purpose can vary greatly.
+They may want to collaborate with teammates, collaborate with colleagues from across the org, or may want to reserve a space for heads-down work.

 As a result, ideas like an agile workplace are getting broad mindshare among executives across every industry.
 It's the best of both worlds — the office remains relevant, and employees get the flexibility and and out of the office that they desire.